Imrane-98/Imrane-98/README.md

 I'm [**Imrane**](https://imrane-98.github.io/Imrane-s-Personal-Portfolio/), an **AI Engineer** from **Oran**, **Algeria**.

-I am primarily interested in **artificial intelligence** and **data science**.
+I'am primarily interested in **artificial intelligence** and **data science**.

-I am eager to delve into the realms of data science and full-stack development, driven by a passion for creating impactful solutions.
+I'am eager to delve into the realms of data science and full-stack development, driven by a passion for creating impactful solutions.
 I am enthusiastic about learning and honing my skills to contribute meaningfully to projects of significance.

 Outside of work I find fulfillment in fitness, chess, and staying informed about the latest developments in science.